Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-Technology in rangefinders has all of the sudden gone crazy.
+Technology in rangefinders has all of a sudden gone crazy.

-Honestly, about a year ago, I was starting to think that this product class had kind of plateaued.
+Honestly, a couple of years ago, I was starting to think that this product class had kind of plateaued.
 Like, rangefinders had kind of become a commodity, with all of them very similar to each other and little differentiation between models.

 That idea has been completely blown up.
 Recently, all kinds of cutting-edge technology is being introduced on the rangefinder front to the point that we’ve got an entirely new product class: Smart rangefinders.